 Take care of your Digital Certificate

 Digital Certificates are essential to facilitating electronic settlements on behalf of your clients – so please handle them with care!
 We request that you are particularly mindful of protecting the physical casing containing the Digital Certificate.
+Digital Certificates are not designed to co-exist on personal key rings and are meant to be kept in a secure location.
 All PEXA Digital Certificates are sourced from a third-party vendor and in case of a broken unit or its casing, the Subscriber will be responsible for the cost of a replacement token or case.

 If restructuring your business, new Digital Certificates may be required

 If your business is changing its legal entity, it’s important to note that you’ll need to re-register with PEXA.
 This process includes ordering fresh Digital Certificates in line with your new legal entity, as the tokens associated with your previous legal entity will not be able to be used to sign documents.

 Ensure the details for your Digital Certificate are correct

 Your name in PEXA must be identical to the name that is hard coded on your Digital Certificate.
 This includes the inclusion or exclusion of middle names, and names that do not match your legal name, such as the shortening of names – ie, Sam Vs. Samuel.
 Further to this, your email address in PEXA must be identical to the email address that is hard coded on your digital certificate, including the inclusion or exclusion of dots in between words.

 You can change your name in PEXA if it is incorrect (ie. middle name included in PEXA but no middle name on Digital Certificate), however in order to change your name or email address on your Digital Certificate if ordered incorrectly, you must re-order the USB as changes cannot be made to the hard coding.